green-nick/properties-android/README.md

 class LoginActivity : Activity() {
     val vm: LoginViewModel = ...

-    // somewhere in onCreate
+    override fun onCreate(savedInstanceState: Bundle?) {
+        ...
         val emailField: EditText = findViewById(R.id.email)

         emailField.bindEnabled(vm.emailEnabled)
         emailField.bindTextBidirectionally(vm.email)
     }
+}
 ```
 After these bindings, our email EditText will respond on changes of `email` and `emailEnabled` properties.
-`bindTextBidirectionally` is two-way binding, so it will change View's attribute and will be changed itself when User enter the text to field.
+`bindTextBidirectionally` is two-way binding, so it will change View's attribute and will be changed itself
+when User enter the text to field.

 ### Lifecycle handling